georgeerol/SearchAndSampleRoverProject/README.md

 From these settings the rover was able to map most of the map with fidelity from 60% to 70% and find the location of rocks from his navigation path.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results!
 Make a note of your simulator settings in your writeup when you submit the project.**

+## Rover project test Video
+The videos are located in the [output folder](https://github.com/fouliex/SearchAndSampleRoverProject/tree/master/output)

+## Rover Capture images
+The images are located in the [calibration_image folder](https://github.com/fouliex/SearchAndSampleRoverProject/tree/master/calibration_images)

+## Sample logs
+The sample logs are located in the [test_dataset folder](https://github.com/fouliex/SearchAndSampleRoverProject/tree/master/test_dataset)

+## Future work
+* Make the Rover pick up the rocks when it sees them.
+* After mapping the entire map the Rover should return to his initial position.
+* Fix the simulation so it doesn't crash often